HDCat2/rate-editor/README.md

 3. There will be a prompt to choose a folder.
 Choose the root directory of the repo that was just checked out.

-4. Now the extension is in the browser.
-Pin the extension to your extensions bar.
+4. Now the extension has been added to the browser.
+Pin the extension to the extensions bar.

 5. Navigate to a beatmap page in https://osu.ppy.sh (e.g. https://osu.ppy.sh/beatmapsets/39804#osu/129891).

-6. Open the extension popup and enter in your edited values.
+6. Open the extension popup and enter in some edited values.

 7. Click 'download'.